Master less than 24m NC - MAR30913 Certificate III in Maritime Operations (Master up to 24m Near Coastal)

 - MARK002 Manoeuvre a vessel up to 24 metres within near coastal waters

 - MARN003 Perform seamanship operations on board a vessel up to 24 metres

 - BSBFLM303 Contribute to effective workplace relationships

-SMT can issue an Interim Certificate of Competency (ICoC) to participants who have successfully completed the course, been issued with the qualification, have met all of the evidence and sea time requirements of AMSA and have all fees paid.
+SMT can issue an Interim Certificate of Competency (ICoC) to participants who have successfully completed the courses for a Master up to 24m NC, have been issued with the qualification, have met all of the evidence and sea time requirements of AMSA and have all fees paid.

 The following AMSA paperwork and evidence is required to be completed by the participant and submitted to SMT a minimum of 1 week prior to the commencement of the course:

 - AMSA 426 Certificate of Competency Application which incorporates the Sea Service and Medical Declaration

 - AMSA 542 Eyesight test certificate (must be completed by an optometrist)